Save File Modifications

 Golden Frog Pistol

-*Golden Frog Pistol used to be listed as ID 201 in older versions as a hidden weapon, but has been moved down to 127 so all weapons are correctly listed together.
-While 201 can still work, 127 is the intended value and should be used.
+*Golden Frog Pistol used to be listed as ID 201 in older versions as a hidden weapon.
+This was moved down to ID 127 in a later update so all weapons are grouped together.
+Using either value seems to work.

 1st ValueRandom

-Some other lists may put crowns in a different order.
-Crowns were changed a lot near the end of NT's development cycle, so their order have changed a few times.
+Some older guides may have crowns in a different order.
+Crowns were changed a lot near the end of NT's development cycle, so their order has changed as well.

-Random crown option was a previously used function to start a run with a random crown but has since been removed.
-However it can still be ran in vanilla NT, while unintended and buggy.
-In order to do so, change the first value in the crown brackets to '1' instead of '0', as well as the 3rd-14th values.
-Keep the second value to '0', this is the Bare Head option and it randomly being selected can cause the game to crash.
-Then locate the 'startcrown' and change its value to '0', as Random is the 0th crown.
-On the character select screen it will now display the Bare Head sprite, but will actually be random, and will pull from the pool of 12 crowns upon starting/resetting a run.
+Random Crown: A previous feature that was removed.
+This can still technically be used in vanilla NT, but it is buggy.
+For the desired character change the first value in the crown bracket to a '1' to unlock it, as well as the 3rd-14th values for every other crown.
+Keep the second value to '0', as the Bare Head crown could randomly be selected and cause a crash.
+Locate the 'startcrown' option for the same character and change its value to '0', as that is the random crown ID.
+On the character select screen in-game this will now display the Bare Head sprite but will actually be random, and will pull from the pool of 12 crowns upon starting/resetting a run.